 Ultrasound Tech Job Summary

-- Maintaining records of patient medical histories and specifics of each procedure
+- Preserving records of patient case histories and details of each procedure

 - Counseling patients by explaining the procedures and answering questions

 - Prepping the ultrasound machines for use and then sterilizing and re-calibrating them

 - Transferring patients to treatment rooms and ensuring their comfort

 - Operating equipment while minimizing patient exposure to sound waves

 - Reviewing the results and determining need for supplemental testing